metaseed/metaGo/src/metaJump/README.md

 > by default metajump use multiple-target-char to navigate to location, but user could config to enable single-target-char:
 > "metaGo.jumper.commandsToUseSingleTargetChar":["metaGo.gotoSmart", "metaGo.selectSmart"]
-> to make the to commands use single-target-char: show decorations of all potential locations after user type one target char.
+> to make the 2 commands use single-target-char: show decorations of all potential locations after user type one target char.

 [*➭Feature Summary⮵*](https://github.com/metaseed/metaGo/blob/master/README.md#features-summary)